google/clusterfuzzlite/docs/running_clusterfuzzlite.md

   coverage report generation).
 The default is `'address'`.
   See [Sanitizers] for more information.

+- `parallel-fuzzing`: Whether to use all available CPU cores for fuzzing.
+  The default value is `false`, which only uses a single CPU core.
+  When set to `true`, ClusterFuzzLite runs multiple fuzzer processes in parallel with a shared corpus directory.
+New inputs found by one fuzzer process will be available to the other fuzzer processes.
+  The number of cores available depends on your specific CI system.

 - `mode`: The mode for ClusterFuzzLite to execute. `code-change` by default.
 See [ClusterFuzzLite modes] for more details on how to run different modes.